 While the world's criminals continue to drop dead, L meets by computer with representatives from various nations.
 He requests that a task force be set up in Japan, under the direction of none other than Soichiro Yagami, Light's father.

-Light-now known to the world as Kira-tests the Death Note to understand the scope of its powers by killing off six convicts in various ways-and confirms he can control his victims' actions before they die.
+Light (known to the world as Kira) tests the Death Note to understand the scope of its powers by killing off six convicts in various ways and confirms he can control his victims' actions before they die.

 Mello busts into SPK headquarters to retrieve a photograph of himself to make sure he won't be killed by Kira.
 In exchange for Near giving him the picture, Mello drops an important hint about the Death Notes: some of the rules are fake.

-Star newscaster Kiyomi Takada becomes Kira's spokesperson to the world, after Demegawa is deleted by Mikami, and she just so happens to have been Light's girlfriend in college.
+Star newscaster Kiyomi Takada becomes Kira's spokesperson to the world (after Mikami "deletes" Demegawa).
+She just so happens to have been Light's girlfriend in college.
 Aizawa's suspicions about Light grow.